wavemotion-dave/NINTV-DS/README.md

 Features :
 ----------
- * All known games run at full speed on a DSi or above  (the DSi has 2X the CPU and 4X the memory of the normal DS handhelds).
+ * All known games run at full speed, full framerate and with the best sound quality on a DSi or above  (the DSi has 2X the CPU and 4X the memory of the normal DS handhelds).
- * Many games run very close to full speed on the older DS-LITE and DS-PHAT hardware but you can play with config settings to get the most out of these games.
+ * Almost every game runs at full speed on the older DS-LITE and DS-PHAT hardware with a slight reduction in sound quality.
  * Custom Overlay Support.
 See the 'extras' folder for details.
  * Manual/Instruction Support.
 See the 'extras' folder for an example.
  * Save Sate support (3 save slots per game).